Jiwoo0920/CS1XA3/Project03/README.md

 * You cannot sign up if the username already exists
 * If either one of the above happens, an error message will show up on the bottom of the screen to notify the user
 * If sign up succeeds, the user is authenticated, and the game screen will show up

+When the user successfully login or sign up and is redirected to the game screen, a short instruction of the game is given on the screen and the user is to press on the **spacebar** to start the game.

 ## **2) Points**
 * A **Points** text is shown on the upper-centre of the game screen (underneath the **Crash!** title) to record/show the number of points the user earned in a game